SebRut/hass-zerofeed/docs/decision_process.md

 - Sigmoid steepness: how strongly fuller batteries are preferred (higher = stronger).
 - Sigmoid center offset: shifts the "balance point" up or down.
 - High SoC priority threshold: if set, batteries at/above this SoC are used first.
+- Max power override (battery-specific, optional): lower cap for a specific battery if enabled.

 ## How it decides